otrv4/otrv4/otrv4.md

 A pre-key is an OTR message encoded as:

-(TODO: we should check the message types and see if we can create good encodings for the Base64, just like we have for OTRv3)
 ```
 Protocol version (SHORT)
   The version number of this protocol is 0x0004.
 Message type (BYTE)
-  The message has type 0x01.
+  The message has type 0x0F.
 Sender Instance tag (INT)
   The instance tag of the person sending this message.
 Receiver Instance tag (INT)